vogt4nick/recipes.vogt4nick.com/src/en/book/legumes/lentils/spanish-lentils.md

     * Celery Leaves or Parsley

 === "Directions"
     1. **Sweat vegetables.** Heat oil over medium heat.
 Stir in onion, celery, and carrot to coat.
 Sweat 5 minutes.
-Add aromatics, and cook 1 minute more.
+Add spices, and cook 1 minute more.
     2. **Cook lentils.** Add wine, stock, and lentils.
 Bring to boil and reduce to simmer.
 Simmer, partially covered, 25-30 minutes.
 Season with salt and pepper, and continue cooking until tender.

     !!! tip "Lentils should be saucy, not soupy!
 Reduce if necessary."